EVInstallHub

 Do I need a weatherproof EV charger in Santa Fe, New Mexico?

-Given the local climate in Santa Fe, Santa Fe's arid climate means scorching summers.
-Install in shaded or north-facing locations and pick chargers rated for high ambient temperatures..
+Given the local climate in Santa Fe, Santa Fe is in a cold-dry high-desert climate zone, so exterior charging equipment should be placed for intense sun, large day-night temperature swings, blowing dust, winter freeze events, and snow clearance..
 A charger with a NEMA 4 or NEMA 4X rating is recommended for outdoor installations.

 Who can legally install an EV charger in New Mexico?